Drive to Goldenhammer: Reception

-Andrew Williams of the Skinny rated the album five stars and called it "a strong early contender for album of the year" and "a debut album that looks set to push them to the front of the next-big-thing queue."
+Andrew Williams of The Skinny rated the album five stars and called it "a strong early contender for album of the year" and "a debut album that looks set to push them to the front of the next-big-thing queue."

 The album received a 9/10 rating from Clash, whose reviewer Jamie Wilde remarked, "It's rare to find a debut album that exudes as much honesty as what Drive to Goldenhammer does."
 Gemma Cockrell of God Is in the TV also gave it a 9/10 rating, referring to it as "a deeply organic, lived-in record that echoes the warmth of the pastoral landscapes the band immersed themselves in."

 In a four-star review for MusicOMH, John Murphy described Drive to Goldenhammer as "hard to classify", "confident", "ambitious", and "one of those albums that you hear more in each time you listen to it."
-Sputnikmusics Dakota Foss gave it a 4.0 rating and noted it as "a smashing success because it never lets these inspirations get in the way of actually feeling inspired," citing influences of Arctic Monkeys and The Naked and Famous on the album.
+Sputnikmusics Dakota West Foss gave it a 4.0 rating and noted it as "a smashing success because it never lets these inspirations get in the way of actually feeling inspired," citing influences of Arctic Monkeys and The Naked and Famous on the album.
 Jordan Ellison of Dork, in his review with a rating of 4/5, described the album as "both carefully constructed and marvelously spontaneous," and commented on the production, stating it contains "a perfect balance of polish and grit."

-Rating the album seven out of ten, the Line of Best Fit's Matt Young stated that the album adds "strong roots and demonstrates that their combination of talent, originality, and introspection has the potential to journey anywhere they wish," noting its "rich tapestry of sounds and themes."
+Rating the album seven out of ten, The Line of Best Fits Matt Young stated that the album adds "strong roots and demonstrates that their combination of talent, originality, and introspection has the potential to journey anywhere they wish," noting its "rich tapestry of sounds and themes."
 The Guardian writer Lisa Wright commented on the album displaying "a depth to the songwriting that feels hard-earned, exciting and entirely their own," describing its songs as "big-hearted and full of personal exploration."

 Hester Aalberts of Dutch magazine Oor opined that the album is "strongly narrative" and stylistically incorporates multiple genres, noting its similarity to The Last Dinner Party's debut album, Prelude to Ecstasy.
 The album was assigned a rating of 4.5 stars by Daisy Carter of DIY, who called the project "a dynamic, difficult-to-predict listen that gently but deftly rebuts anyone who thinks they already know what Divorce are all about."